kube-rs/kube/README.md

 ## Runtime

-The `runtime` module contains sets of higher level abstractions on top of the `Api` and `Resource` types so that you don't have to do all the `watch`/`resourceVersion`/storage book-keeping yourself.
+The `runtime` module exports the `kube_runtime` crate and contains higher level abstractions on top of the `Api` and `Resource` types so that you don't have to do all the `watch`/`resourceVersion`/storage book-keeping yourself.

 ### Watchers